Snaplexes

 Diagram showing data flow in the SnapLogic architecture

-Note: When you access the SnapLogic feature through the UI or the Public APIs, you are communicating with the Control plane.
+Important: When you access the SnapLogic application through the UI or the Public APIs, you are communicating with the control plane.
+In the above illustration the Data refers to customer-specified data and Metadata refers to operational metrics of the SnapLogic application.
+Metadata does not have any personally identifiable information (PII).

 Depending on the number of active threads, the load-balancing algorithm sends the execution requests to nodes with the lightest loads first.
 If multiple nodes have similar light loads, the algorithm randomly selects a node among them and sends the execution request to it.